Treatment for Anxiety in Dubai

 Anxiety Disorders.
 Summary

-Normal anxiety, also called “physiological anxiety” is a part of the human psychic apparatus.
-Experiencing anxiety under certain circumstances, like exams, a job interview, as well as in dangerous or life-threatening situations is normal.
-It warns from potential dangers and serves in the “fight or flight” reaction protecting individual’s life.
+Normal anxiety, also called “physiological anxiety,” is a part of the human psychic apparatus.
+Experiencing anxiety under certain circumstances, like exams or a job interview, as well as in dangerous or life-threatening situations, is normal.
+It warns from potential dangers and serves in the “fight or flight” reaction, protecting an individual’s life.
 Such “normal” anxiety doesn’t require any treatment.

 Anxiety disorders differ from normative fear by being excessive or persistent.
-In cases where the anxiety appears constantly, like generalized anxiety or in intervals, like panic attacks, we speak about “anxiety disorders.”
+In cases where the anxiety appears constantly, like generalised anxiety, or in intervals, like panic attacks, we speak about “anxiety disorders.”

-There are distinct forms of anxiety disorders from which the most common are Generalized Anxiety Disorder (GAD), Panic Disorder and Phobic Disorders such as Agoraphobia, Claustrophobia, Social Phobia or Flying Phobia.
+There are distinct forms of anxiety disorders, of which the most common are generalised anxiety disorder (GAD), panic disorder, and phobic disorders such as agoraphobia, claustrophobia, social phobia, or flying phobia.

 Diagnosis of Anxiety Disorders

-Before commencing the therapy it’s necessary to secure the diagnosis of the anxiety disorder.
-Diagnosis of an anxiety disorder requires excluding other causes such as psychiatric or physical ilnessess associated with anxiety. the meticulous assessment encompasses medical history, physical examination, and various diagnostic tests to exclude underlying physical causes and ensure an accurate diagnosis.
+Before commencing the therapy, it’s necessary to secure the diagnosis of the anxiety disorder.
+Diagnosis of an anxiety disorder requires excluding other causes, such as psychiatric or physical illness associated with anxiety.
+The meticulous assessment encompasses medical history, physical examination, and various diagnostic tests to exclude underlying physical causes and ensure an accurate diagnosis.

 Treatment for Anxiety Disorders